Goa: Media and communication

 Goa is served by almost all television channels available in India.
 Channels are received through cable in most parts of Goa.
 In the interior regions, channels are received via satellite dishes.
 Doordarshan, the national television broadcaster, has two free terrestrial channels on air.
+Television broadcasts (DD Goa) began in 1982.

 DTH (Direct To Home) TV services are available from Dish TV, Videocon D2H, Tata Sky and DD Direct Plus.
 The All India Radio is the only radio channel in the state that broadcasts on both FM and AM bands.
 Two AM channels are broadcast, the primary channel at 1287 kHz and the Vividh Bharati channel at 1539 kHz.
 AIR's FM channel is called FM Rainbow and is broadcast at 105.4 MHz.
 A number of private FM radio channels are available, Big FM at 92.7 and Radio Indigo at 91.9 MHz.
 There is also an educational radio channel, Gyan Vani, run by IGNOU broadcast from Panaji at 107.8 MHz.
 In 2006, St Xavier's College, Mapusa, became the first college in the state to launch a campus community radio station "Voice of Xavier's".

 Major cellular service operators include Bharti Airtel, Vodafone Essar, Idea Cellular (merged with Vodafone in 2018), Telenor, Reliance Infocomm, Tata DoCoMo, BSNL CellOne and Jio.

 Local publications include the English language O Heraldo (Goa's oldest, once a Portuguese language paper), The Gomantak Times and The Navhind Times.
 In addition to these, The Times of India and The Indian Express are also received from Mumbai and Bangalore in the urban areas.
 The Times of India has recently started publication from Goa itself, serving the local population news directly from the state capital.
 Among the list of officially accredited newspapers are O Heraldo, The Navhind Times and The Gomantak Times in English; Bhaangar Bhuin in Konkani (Devanagari script); and Tarun Bharat, Gomantak, Navprabha, Goa Times, Sanatan Prabhat, Govadoot and Lokmat (all in Marathi).
 All are dailies.
 Other publications in the state include Planet Goa (English, monthly), Goa Today (English, monthly), Goan Observer (English, weekly), Vauraddeancho Ixtt (Roman-script Konkani, weekly) Goa Messenger, Vasco Watch, Gulab (Konkani, monthly), Bimb (Devanagari-script Konkani).

 One electronic mailing list that is based in Goa is Goanet.